Home

 If the key fob battery isn’t completely drained, standing closer to the vehicle may help it connect and unlock the doors.

-Most remote start keys come with a hidden mechanical key inside, designed for situations when keyless entry fails.
+Most remote start keys come with a spare fob or a hidden mechanical metal key inside, designed for situations when keyless entry fails.

 Here’s how to use this spare key: